plau51ble/ThesisChapters/Chapter 4/images/EdimaxCam/Readme.md

-Fingerprint files generated for traffic parameters of Edimax Smartplug 1101.
+Fingerprint files generated for traffic parameters of Edimax Camera.